juanitarodeloo/UnoFlip/README.md

 5) Winning: The first player to accumulate 500 points across multiple rounds wins the game.

 ## Updates:
-Milestone 3 introduces advanced features and enhancements to further develop the game.
+Milestone 4 introduces advanced features and enhancements to further develop the game.

+### Undo/Redo Functionality
+* The game now offers a user-friendly interface to allow players to undo and redo moves which is indicated
+* by buttons being enabled and disabled

+### Replay Game
+* The game now allows players to restart the game faultlessly from the beginning
+* This is indicated by the score of each player being restarted and the game starts at the first player: H1

+### Save Game
+* The game now allows players to save the current game
+* This is done by the user selecting a location for an XML file that contains the game information

+### Load Game
+* The game now includes the ability for the user to select to load a game from an XML file

-### Uno Flip Integration:
+## Uno Flip Integration:

-The game now includes Uno Flip cards with unique rules and scoring mechanisms, enriching the gameplay experience and offering more variety.
+The game includes Uno Flip cards with unique rules and scoring mechanisms, enriching the gameplay experience and offering more variety.
 - AI Player Capability:

-The game can now support an arbitrary number of AI players.
+The game supports an arbitrary number of AI players.
 - AI players are designed for flexibility with multiple strategies for gameplay.
 - Strategies include generating all possible legal moves and selecting the highest-scoring move to simulate intelligent gameplay.
 - Simplified rules such as "The first valid card will be placed" can be employed for quick AI decision-making.

 MVC Architecture Expansion:

-- The Model component has been expanded with new classes for AI and Uno Flip integration.
+- The Model component has classes for AI and Uno Flip integration.
-- UnoModel has been updated to handle AI logic, managing interactions between AI players and the game state.
+- UnoModel handles AI logic, managing interactions between AI players and the game state.
 - Additional tests in UnoModelTest ensure the robustness of AI functionalities.

 GUI Enhancements:

-- Existing GUI components have been refined to accommodate the new Uno Flip cards and AI interactions.
+- Existing GUI components accommodate the new Uno Flip cards and AI interactions.
 - The View component remains responsible for rendering the user interface, now with added elements for AI gameplay visualization.

 Classes and Files:

-- New classes such as CardSideModel and DeckModel have been introduced in the Model package for handling the two-sided nature of Uno Flip cards.
+- CardSideModel and DeckModel are in Model package for handling the two-sided nature of Uno Flip cards.
-- MessageConstant has been updated with new constants to support AI game messaging.
+- MessageConstant includes constants to support AI game messaging.
-- The View package remains largely unchanged, with updates to existing components to reflect the Uno Flip and AI integration.
-  Cards:

 Colors and Sides:

-- The game now features a dual-sided card mechanic with a light side and a dark side.
+- The game features a dual-sided card mechanic with a light side and a dark side.
 - Light Side Colors: The traditional Red, Green, Yellow, and Blue cards have been retained from the standard Uno deck.
 - Dark Side Colors: A new addition to the game, introducing a darker palette for each color to represent the flip side of the cards.
 Orange, purple, pink and teal.
-- Flips: Existing light cards now have a corresponding dark side, which players can switch to using specific flip card actions, adding a strategic layer to the game.
+- Flips: Existing light cards have a corresponding dark side, which players can switch to using specific flip card actions, adding a strategic layer to the game.

 Action Cards: